Sara Gallagher MBACP FdA Humanistic Counselling based on Transactional Analysis

 - And the human personality in all of it's richness, diversity and power.

-- I offer a free 50 minute session to work out whether I am the right therapist for you.
-It is a big commitment to make so it is vital that you choose someone you are comfortable with.
+- I offer a free 30. minute session to work out whether I am the right therapist for you which is not an easy choice to make.
+It is a big commitment to make and therefore is vital that you choose someone you are comfortable with.

 - I also offer flexible payment to clients that find themselves unable to afford the full session fee due to circumstances beyond their control - please just ask